touwolf/kasije/README.md

 **Extensible by plugins**

-The CMS supports the implementation of plugins to extend its core features, provide more options for working with templates (engines alternatives to freemarker or velocity), support formats for content editing (alternatives to XML or Json) and support other resource kinds preprocessing.
+The CMS supports the implementation of plugins to extend its core features, provide more options for working with templates (engines alternatives to freemarker or velocity), support formats for content editing (alternatives to XML or Json) and support other resource kinds pre-processing.

 **Command line interface**